freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/asset-library-styleguide.md

 ### Wear

 Generally, all items should show visible signs of wear, rather than appearing brand new from the factory.
-This adds realism and character to the assets (and hopefully Blender versions as well).
+This adds realism and character to the assets.

 <img src="assetlib-wear.png" style="max-height:200px" /><br>
 <i>They certainly have each their look.
 But in order to keep consistency, you should follow the example in the middle.</i>

 ### Standard Materials

 Many materials in the asset library will appear in multiple assets.
 To keep a consistent look across all assets, you should use existing materials.
-We're providing Substance Painter Smart Materials for metals and plastics.
+We're providing Substance Painter Smart Materials for metals and plastics (and hopefully Blender versions as well).

 ℹ️ &nbsp;Table coming soon